 MBA School Requirements

-To be accepted into an MBA program, students typically need to submit proof of a bachelor’s degree from an accredited institution, personal statement, letters of recommendation, and resume.
-Some schools require the GMAT or GRE, or set GPA minimums for admission.
+To be accepted into an MBA program, students typically need to submit proof of a bachelor’s degree from an accredited institution, a personal statement, letters of recommendation, and a resume.
+Some schools require the GMAT or GRE and/or set GPA minimums for admission.

-It’s worth noting that top business schools like NYU, Harvard, and Stanford have acceptance rates below 20%.
-Working with an MBA application consultant could help finetune your writing and communication style to improve your candidacy for competitive programs.
+It’s worth noting that the acceptance rate at the top 10 business schools in 2022 averaged 22.2%.
+Working with an MBA application consultant could help fine-tune your writing and communication style to improve your candidacy for competitive programs.

 Once enrolled, MBA students generally complete between 30 to 60 credits over two years of full-time study.
 Some accelerated MBA programs may be completed in as little as one year.